 Before I started blogging I had no plan whatsoever.
-I just wanted to share my passion on Instagram and just added my blog when I reached my 100k.
+I just wanted to share my passion for Instagram and just added my blog when I reached my 100k.
 I knew nothing about SEO, keywords or the use of links.
-I had never heard of alt tag in photos and the essence of having a mailing list.
+I had never heard of alt tags in photos and the essence of having a mailing list.
 What a waste of time!
 Of course, nobody was reading my blog and all the time and energy I put in there was kinda lost.
 My main focus was still Instagram and Facebook and I just let the blog be this little annoying child that wasn't listening to me.

 This all changed when I took my first blog class Making Sence of Cents by Michelle Schoeder.
 I wanted to learn about affiliate programs and on how to grow my blog.
 Boy, I wished I had taken this course BEFORE I started blogging.
 I didn't only learn about affiliate marketing, but even more how I had been doing every wrong from the beginning.
 I felt like such a nerd.
 If only I had taken more time to learn about all the tips and tricks.

-I ended up deleting a lot of my old blog post and rewriting the newer ones.
+I ended up deleting a lot of my old blog posts and rewriting the newer ones.
 Making sure my keywords were right and my pictures all carried a title.
 I didn't expect any magic right away, but I could gradually see my blog traffic going up and up.
 Coming from a sad 3k to well over 120k monthly views.
 I can still knock myself on the head for not investing time in this before.
 So before further ado.

 14 tips beginning bloggers should learn about right now!